Jack O'Connell (actor): Career

+Beginnings (2005–2008)

-Since the start of his career, O'Connell has mainly played young delinquents; The New York Times writer John Freeman noted retrospectively, "If a British film called for a tough case, a grappler, someone with a bit of grit, chances were O'Connell got the part.
-[He] has delivered one gripping physical performance after another, bringing an electric authenticity to the portrayal of angry, troubled youth."
+Since the start of his career, O'Connell has mainly played young delinquents; The New York Times writer John Freeman noted retrospectively, 'If a British film called for a tough case, a grappler, someone with a bit of grit, chances were O'Connell got the part.
+[He] has delivered one gripping physical performance after another, bringing an electric authenticity to the portrayal of angry, troubled youth.'
 O'Connell made his professional acting debut in 2005 when he played a runaway with anger issues in an episode of Doctors, followed by a recurring role as a boy accused of rape in The Bill.
 His stage debut came that same year after a rendition of the play The Spider Men by the Television Workshop was selected to be performed at the Royal National Theatre in London.
 O'Connell played his debut film role in This Is England (2006), a critically acclaimed coming-of-age drama set in the skinhead subculture of the early 1980s.
 At age 15, he was deemed too old to play the main character, leading filmmaker Shane Meadows to write the supporting role of the belligerent Pukey specifically for him.